Livonia: Livonian War (1558–1583)

 The Peace Party, however, had its own armed forces – scattered bands of household troops (Hofleute) under diverse command, which only united in action in 1565 (Battle of Pärnu and Siege of Reval), in 1570–1571 (Siege of Reval; 30 weeks), and in 1574–1576 (first on Sweden's side, then came the sale of Ösel–Wiek to the Danish Crown, and the loss of territory to Tsardom of Russia).
 In 1575, after Muscovy attacked Danish claims in Livonia, Frederick II dropped out of the competition, as did the Holy Roman Emperor.
 After this Johan III held off on his pursuit for more land due to Muscovy obtaining lands that Sweden controlled.
 He used the next two years of truce to get in a better position.
-In 1578 he resumed the fight, not only for Livonia, but also for everywhere due to an understanding he made with the Rzeczpospolita.
-In 1578 Magnus retired to the Rzeczpospolita and his brother all but gave up the land in Livonia.
+In 1578, he resumed the fight, not only for Livonia, but also for everywhere due to an understanding that he made with the Polish–Lithuanian Commonwealth.
+In 1578, Magnus retired to the Commonwealth and his brother all but gave up the land in Livonia.

+During the many years of the Livonian War (1558–1582), the Livonian Order suffered a decisive defeat at the hands of troops of Muscovite Russia in the Battle of Ergeme in 1560 and continued living under great threat.
+Letters to the Holy Roman Emperor arrived from many European countries, warning that Moscow has its eyes on much more than only a few harbors or the province of Liefland ... the East Sea (Ostsee-Baltic Sea) and the West Sea (Atlantic) are equally in danger.
+Barnim the Elder, Duke of Pomerania for almost 50 years, warned that never before did he experience the fear than now, where people sent by Moscow are everywhere even in his land.
+At stake was the Narva-trade-route and practically all trade in the North, and with that all of Europe.
+Due to the religious upheavals of the Reformation the distant Holy Roman Empire could not send troops, which it could not afford anyway.
+The Duchy of Prussia was not able to help for much of the same reason, and Duke Albrecht (r.
+1525–1568) was under continuous ban by the Empire.
+The Hanseatic League was greatly weakened by this and the city state of Luebeck fought its last great war.
+The emperor Maximilian II (r.
+1564–1576) diffused the greatest threat by remaining on friendly terms with Tsar Ivan IV of Russia (r.
+1533–1584), but not sending Ivan IV troops as requested in his struggles with the Polish–Lithuanian Commonwealth.